Bargsteen/Bargsteen.github.io/posts/giving-claude-eyes.md

 It exercises one slice of sharing: a pending invite shown to the owner, then cancelled.

-The interesting part is the test environment.
-I wanted to run end-to-end tests concurrently from multiple branches without conflicts.

-I use worktrees (or *workspaces*, in [Jujutsu](https://docs.jj-vcs.dev/latest/) terms) one per branch, e.g. `skaffa/.jj-workspaces/pending-invites`.
+It also had to be runnable in parallel, so Claude could iterate on one branch without tripping over a test running on another.
-Each workspace gets its own dev server on its own port and its own Postgres database.
+Each worktree gets its own dev server, port, and Postgres database, with isolation coming from per-workspace scopes rather than a container per branch.
-A small `workspace_env` module hashes the workspace path into the port and DB name (`skaffa_test_<slug>`).
-Each `TestEnv` carries a browser, a device profile (e.g. iPhone 14), and a seed scope derived from the workspace folder path.
-Postgres runs as a shared singleton on the host; isolation comes from those per-workspace scopes, not from spinning up containers per branch.

-It took a few iterations to land.
-Now it's the single biggest productivity multiplier in the project.
+It took a few iterations to land, but now it's the single biggest productivity multiplier in the project.

 ## Mailpit